 30. Adaptations in Multi-Generational Living

 More families are adapting homes for seniors.
-This is through separate living suites, bathrooms with accessibility to widen doors and flexible common areas.
+This is through separate living suites, bathrooms with accessibility to wider doors, and flexible common areas.
 It is mostly about privacy and community through smart layouts and design.

 31. Interior Gardens That Are Edible